nredick/resume-template/README.md

 ## Cool stuff

 This template is extremely flexible, but was designed with an academic focus.
 It includes extra, optional sections for things like publications, field work, teaching, etc. that I could never find (to my frustration) on other templates.
+There are also several flexible layout options.

 ## Why should I use latex for my resume/CV?